Conditions may be improving in the search for Brian Laundrie, who officials say was under surveillance before disappearing - Local News 8

 Laundrie’s father assisted with search on Thursday

-Chris Laundrie, Brian’s father, was seen Thursday morning entering the Carlton Reserve, the vast nature reserve near the family home in North Port.
-Bertolino said he was asked by law enforcement to accompany them with their search.
+Chris Laundrie, Brian’s father, was seen Thursday morning entering the Carlton Reserve, after being asked by law enforcement to accompany them on their search, according to Bertolino.

 “Chris was asked to point out any favorite trails or spots that Brian may have used in the preserve,” the attorney said.
 Though the family provided what information they knew earlier, “it is now thought that on-site assistance may be better,” he said.